How to Be Happy-Go-Lucky (11 freaking tips)

 • Reach a state of creative flow more often and more consistently

-I have a personal mantra: most problems have more than one solution.
+Most problems have more than one solution.

 While everyone else is so concerned with how things are going wrong, you can offer objectivity and problem solving.